treeverse/lakeFS/docs/README.md

+---
+layout: default
+title: lakeFS Documentation
+description: How to contribute to the lakeFS Documentation, including style guide
+parent: Contributing
+nav_order: 1
+has_children: false
+---

 # lakeFS Documentation

 Any contribution to the docs, whether it is in conjunction with a code contribution or as a standalone, is appreciated.